naddeoa/booty/README.md

     is_setup: test -e $((dst))
 ```

-Any of these can be referenced from any booty.install file.
+Any of these can be referenced from any booty.install file, and you can redifine them locally if you want different recipe logic that uses
+the same name.